jonlanglet/DTA/README.md

 # DirectTelemetryAccess
 ![Overview](Overview.png)

-This repository contains the code and helpful guides to set up an environment with Direct Telemetry Access.
+This repository contains the code for Direct Telemetry Access.

 See the sub-folders for details about setting up the various components.

 ## Components
 This repository consists of several components, each located within their own subdirectories.

-### Collector
-[Collector/](Collector/) contains files for the DTA collector.
-This component will reside on the collector server, and will host the memory data structures that the translator will write into.

-### Generator
-[Generator/](Generator/) contains files for the TReX traffic generator.

-### Manager
-[Manager/](Manager/) is a set of automation scripts for DTA that handles testbed setup and configuration by connecting to and running commands on the various DTA components.
-While it is not an essential component for DTA, it greatly simplifies tests while also implicitly acting as documentation for the DTA system.

 ### Reporter
 [Reporter/](Reporter/) is a DTA reporter switch.
 This switch can generate telemetry reports through DTA.

 ### Translator
 [Translator/](Translator/) is a DTA translator switch.
 This switch will intercept DTA reports and convert these into RDMA traffic.
 It is in charge of establishing and managing RDMA queue-pairs with the collector server.

+### Collector
+[Collector/](Collector/) contains files for the DTA collector.
+This component will reside on the collector server, and will host the in-memory data aggregation structures that the translator will write telemetry reports into.

+### Generator
+[Generator/](Generator/) contains files for the TReX traffic generator.

+### Manager
+[Manager/](Manager/) is a set of automation scripts for DTA that handles testbed setup and configuration by connecting to and running commands on the various DTA components.
+While the manager is not essential for DTA, it greatly simplifies tests while also indirectly acting as documentation for how to use the DTA system in this repository.

 ## Requirements
-1. A fully installed Tofino switch
+1. A fully installed and functional Tofino switch
 2. A server equipped with a RoCEv2-capable RDMA NIC, configured and ready for RDMA workloads
 3. Optional: one additional server to act as a traffic generator
+4. Cabling between the devices according to the [testbed section](Testbed)

 ### Testbed
 To produce the results from the paper, we had a testbed configured as follows: